dricottone/blog/content/cv.md

 I work on several high-profile surveys that drive national policy-making, such as the Department of Defense's continuously-running [Futures Survey](https://jamrs.defense.gov/Market-Research-Studies/Reports/).
-I hold a Common Access Card (CAC) in service of my military contracts.*
+I hold a Common Access Card (CAC) in service of my Department of Defense funded contracts.*

  + #### Data Management Analyst
    *February 2019 to present*